adsabs/ADSAffilPipeline/README.md

 # affil_match
 Use scikit-learn to assign affiiations using machine learning based on an input model of affiliation ids and characteristics.

+NOTE: see the readme for ADSMasterPipeline for a style example for this file.

 # Requirements
 * Python 2.7+
 * External Modules: pandas, sklearn (and their dependencies)